What is a Portfolio Career?

 The most obvious example of this is in the studio.
-Since the introduction of DAWs in the early 90s (like Logic Pro, ProTools and later Ableton Live) producers now not only have the ability to record an artist but also to contribute MIDI programming, editing, arranging, mixing and mastering to the project using just one single piece of software.
+Since the introduction of DAWs in the early 90s (like Logic Pro, ProTools and later Ableton Live) producers now not only have the ability to record an artist.
+They may also contribute MIDI programming, editing, arranging and mixing to the project using just one single piece of software.
 In a typical scenario, you might expect to program some MIDI instruments as a backing track prior to the recording session.
 After recording is done, you’ll spend a couple of hours putting together a rough mix in order for the eagerly-awaiting artist to hear how their song sounds, and then go on to complete a full mix, and potentially master as well if desired.
 This is great if you want to have creative control of the process from start to finish, ensuring that the end product sounds exactly as you and the artist envisioned it.

 Live sound engineering is a field with many opportunities, especially for those who enjoy getting involved in live events.
-The techniques used to capture and produce audio at venues like stadiums or concert halls differ from what’s seen during studio sessions, however there are still basic principles that are essentially the same or can be learned very quickly.
-The best way to start is as an assistant sound technician, helping to set up microphones and monitor speakers while learning how the sound system at that particular venue works.
+The techniques used to capture and produce audio at venues like stadiums or concert halls differ from what’s seen during studio sessions.
+However there are still basic principles that are essentially the same.
+The best way to start is as an assistant sound technician.
+You help to set up microphones and monitor speakers while learning how the sound system at that particular venue works.

 For something slightly left-of-field, multimedia or non-music sound engineering is another great way to go.
-This can include working on an audio mix for a film, TV, theatre show or video game where music, dialogue, sound design and sound effects are incorporated into one overall mix.
-It could also include engineering with spoken word content such as audiobooks, voiceovers and podcasts which all use the same techniques as processing vocals in a song.
+This can include working on an audio mix for a film, TV, theatre show or video game.
+It could also include engineering with spoken word content such as audiobooks, voiceovers and podcasts.

 Composition & Sound Design for Media

-If you want to combine your love for writing music with your love for entertainment, there are plenty of opportunities to compose for film, TV, video games, advertisement and many other media formats.
+Do you want to combine your love for writing music with your love for entertainment?
+There are plenty of opportunities to compose for film, TV, video games and other media formats.

-To be a successful composer, you not only need to have an excellent understanding of music theory and great compositional skills, but also possess the ability to turn around your work quickly (sometimes in a matter of days!) and know how sound affects your audience.
-As well as this knowledge comes the ability to navigate through orchestration and be able to manage live recording sessions, or create convincing compositions without live instruments, all while convincing them that what they’re listening to is real!
-Depending on the size of the production, you might also be required to mix and master the final product.
-As a composer, you’ll work closely with the director to ‘spot’ which on-screen points need music and what exactly the music should convey, so great communication and planning is essential.
+To be a successful composer, you need to have an excellent understanding of music theory.
+You also need do be able to work quickly and know how sound affects your audience.
+You also need to be able to navigate through orchestration and manage live recording sessions.
+Depending on the size of the production, you might also be the person who mixes or masters the final product.
+As a composer, you’ll work with the director to ‘spot’ which on-screen points need music and what it should convey.
+Great communication and planning is essential.

-The job of a sound designer is similar to that of a composer, the main difference being that you’re working with sounds and effects rather than music.
-Taking on a sound design role will allow you to employ your knowledge of microphones, recording techniques for creating different timbres and moods, plus all the sound synthesis and audio processing knowledge needed to construct the perfect sound effects and atmospheric soundscapes.
+The job of a sound designer is similar to that of a composer.
+The main difference being that you’re working with sounds and effects rather than music.
+Taking on a sound design role will allow you to employ your knowledge of recording techniques for creating different moods.
+And you can use your sound synthesis knowledge to construct the perfect sound effects and atmospheric soundscapes.

 Award-winning composer and founder of Primerchord Production Music, Amara Primero, talks about the importance of a portfolio career and the ability to adapt and problem solve that comes with it: